andyudina/card-issuing/README.md

-GOAL: JSON back-end for a fintech company actinga as an Issuer
+GOAL: JSON back-end for a fintech company acting as an Issuer

 USER STORIES:
 - Schema sends authorizing request on user payment and gets 200 OK if user have enough money or 403 otherwise.